 Pseudolocalization works based on the use of a pseudolanguage, which substitutes all localizable elements in the UI.
 It’s readable by users of the source language but also contains elements of other languages that could cause bugs.

 There are various pseudolocalization tools.
 Some of them are included in internationalization tools and some are independently developed tools for that purpose.
 These tools help developers to test different variables for localization readiness of the build during the design process, such as text expansion, untranslatable strings, readability, reading direction, etc.

 After pseudolocalization and the spotting of potential problems, developers can adjust their design immediately and according to the requirements for the respective language.
 Not does it only save time and frustration, but it also makes it easier to isolate all of the strings that should not be translated.

-As an integral part of the development process, Pseudolocalization plays an important role in the internationalization of user interfaces.
-This means that the software, code, and UIs are built with an international audience in mind right from the very start.
+As an integral part of the development process, pseudolocalization plays a key role in internationalizing user interfaces.
+This means that the software code and UIs should ideally be built with an international audience in mind right from the very start.

 Why is pseudolocalization important?

 With the sheer amount of languages in existence, it is paramount to get a grip on all the potential language versions of UIs, and other user-based and user-directed content.
 With the variety in length of texts, as well as the readability of paragraphs for big portions of content, pseudolocalization is a useful tool to avoid time and cost-intensive fixes later on.

 In more traditional settings of the development cycle, localization and translation happen after the ready-to-launch version of software has been completed.
 This means that any fixing of bugs, adjustment of space, font size, and other details will turn into costly endeavors if they need to happen after the ready-to-launch version has been finalized.